 You learn that Nicole has been feeling empty, numb and low since starting high school at 13y.o.
 She took the overdose when distressed about the break up of a 3 week relationship with a 17 y.o. boy from school.
 At the time of the overdose she wished to die, and texted him and other friends to “who them what he’d done to me”.
 She has previously taken two other overdoses.
 She cuts herself twice-weekly and has previously also burnt herself to “feel something”.
 Her GP prescribed her Fluoxetine 20mg but she says it doesn’t help.
 Her sleep and appetite are intact.
 Her mother reports she was sexually abused by a neighbour between ages 7 – 9 (for which the neighbour has been incarcerated) and that she was bullied at primary school for being slightly overweight and wearing glasses.

-Question 1.2 (4 marks)
+Question 1.2 4 marks

 Outline (list and justify) the most likely differential diagnoses at this point.